NLPatVCU/medaCy/examples/guide/model_training.md

 [['Other', 'Other', 'Other', 'Other', 'Drug', 'Other, 'Other, 'Reason'], ['Other', 'Other', 'Other', 'Other', 'Other', 'ADE' ]]
 ```

-CRF's discriminatively approximate parameters to a probality distribution over labels with priors given by the corresponding features.
+CRF's discriminatively approximate parameters to a probability distribution over labels with priors given by corresponding features.
 Come time for prediction, the token label maximizing log-likelihood given its feature representation is selected as the model prediction.

 By default, medaCy merges consecutive tokens with equivalent predicted labels into single predicted phrases.